 EARLY HISTORY OF SCV CAMP47

 On October 9, 1897 the Lt.
 General Richard H. Anderson Camp United Confederate Veterans was chartered and in short order later became Camp # 47, Sons of Confederate Veterans.
 Twenty local Confederate veterans initially met on September 7, 1897 to discuss forming the camp.
 Mr. S.H.
 Rodgers, Editor of the Palmetto Post in Beaufort, was requested to act as temporary Chairman that evening and Dr. H. M. Stuart, Captain of the Beaufort Volunteer Artillery at wars end, was unanimously elected the Camp's first Commander, Dr. A. P. Prioleau Vice Commander and Mr. J. M. Baker Adjutant by proclamation.
 On a motion by William Elliott, Jr., the following members were appointed a committee to report a name for the organization: William Elliott, Jr., A. P. Prioleau and T. O. Hutson.
 They adjourned and met again on September 16th when the committee recommended naming the camp after Lt.
 General Richard H. Anderson, who passed away in Beaufort in 1879 and was buried within walls of the Parish Church of St. Helena.
-Meetings were held at the Arsenal in Beaufort where the current Camp members met until recent remodeling closed operations.
+Meetings were held at the Historic Arsenal in Beaufort where the Camp members met up until 2007 when the arsenal went under repairs.
+Meetings have been held at Beaufort's Harmony Masonic Lodge #22 since 2008.

 Bill Bushall of Graniteville and Randal Burbage of Charleston helped Beaufortonian Brian Canaday muster the modern Camp.
 The members began meeting in 1993 and held the rechartering ceremony on December 20, 1995.
 Brian Canaday was elected Commander, Michael Givens, Lt.
 Commander and Rob McFee, Chaplain.
 The original 11 Charter Members are listed below.